 * When filling layered cakes with curd, it’s best to pipe a ring of frosting around the outer perimeter of the layer being filled, then fill the inside of that border with the curd.

-This gives some stability to the filling layer, and will prevent the curd from oozing out.
+This is the best way to give some stability to the cake filling layer, and will prevent the lime curd filling from oozing out.

 Tips for Making Lime Curd